gongahkia/euclid/README.md

 Ultimately, this reinforces the unnecessarily high barriers to entry for beginners seeking to integrate mathematical expressions into their markdown documentation.

-`Euclid` eliminates the friction associated with writing mathematical expressions in [GFM](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) by providing an intermediate syntax (`.e` script) identical to [Markdown](https://www.markdownguide.org/) with a straightforward ruleset for parsing mathematical expressions that mirrors the syntax of widespread entry-level programming languages like [Python](https://www.python.org/) and [Javascript](https://devdocs.io/javascript/).
+`Euclid` eliminates the friction associated with writing mathematical expressions in [GFM](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) by providing an intermediate syntax (`.ed` script) identical to [Markdown](https://www.markdownguide.org/) with a straightforward ruleset for parsing mathematical expressions that mirrors the syntax of widespread entry-level programming languages like [Python](https://www.python.org/) and [Javascript](https://devdocs.io/javascript/).

 `.ed` script then transpiles to [GFM](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and adheres to the [demands](https://en.wikibooks.org/wiki/LaTeX/Mathematics) of $\LaTeX$ and [MathJax](https://docs.mathjax.org/en/latest/).